 In the 19th century, the Society went broke and the Justice Department took over Veenhuizen.
 It became a penal colony.
 The museum is located in what they used to call ‘Complex 2’.

 The grounds Veenhuizen was on were treated as company grounds with special status, which meant that also police had no power there, Veenhuizen had their own patrolmen and guards.

-They had their own bakery, butchers, food supply and infirmary.
-Schools, mill, power supply, churches, graveyard, and community house.
+They had their own bakery, butchers, food supply, and infirmary.
+Schools, mills, power supply, churches, graveyards, and community houses.
 So there was hardly any contact with the outside world.

-The last few years Veenhuizen prison was modernized drastically and became a maximum high-security prison, if not the only prison where hard to correct inmates would go if they were sentenced with additional punishment like solitary confinement because of misbehavior in their own prison.
+In the last few years, Veenhuizen prison was modernized drastically and became a maximum high-security prison, if not the only prison where hard to correct inmates would go if they were sentenced with additional punishment like solitary confinement because of misbehavior in their own prison.